GRANDMA’S PANNA COTTA RECIPE WITHOUT GELATIN

 HOW TO PREPARE GRANDMA’S PANNA COTTA RECIPE

-• Pour the cream, whole milk (or just cream), and vanilla bean seeds into a saucepan.
-Add the sugar and a pinch of salt and bring the mixture to a simmer.
-Stir occasionally until the sugar has dissolved.
-Turn off the heat and let it cool until it reaches room temperature.
+• Pour the cream, whole milk (or just cream), and the seeds from the vanilla pod into a saucepan.
+Add the sugar and a pinch of salt and bring the mixture to just below boiling.
+Stir occasionally until the sugar is dissolved.
+Turn off the heat and let it cool to room temperature.

 • Once cooled, remove the pod.
-Separately, break the eggs and get 2.5 oz of egg whites, mix them with a whisk or fork to eliminate the filaments of the egg white.
+Separately, break the eggs and obtain 2.5 oz of egg whites, mix them with a whisk to eliminate the albumen filaments.
 Then add them directly to the saucepan and mix until everything is combined.

-• Transfer the mixture into 4 molds (6 oz each) and then place them in a high-sided baking pan.
-Pour boiling water into the pan up to 3/4 of the height of the molds (being careful not to let water enter the panna cotta).
-Bake in a static oven at 320°F for 65 minutes or in a fan-assisted oven at 285°F for 60 minutes.
-The panna cotta should be set and have a light crust on the surface.
+• Transfer the mixture into 4 molds (175 ml each) then place them in a baking pan with high edges.
+Pour boiling water inside the pan until it reaches 3/4 of the height of the molds (be careful not to get water inside the Panna cotta).
+Bake in a static oven at 320°F (160°C) for 65 minutes or in a convection oven at 285°F (140°C) for 60 minutes.
+The panna cotta should be firm with a slight crust on the surface.

-• Once the panna cotta without gelatin is cooked, take it out of the oven and let it cool completely in the water bath.
+• Once cooked, take the panna cotta without gelatin out of the oven and let it cool completely in the water bath.
 Then remove it and place it in the fridge for at least 2 hours.

-• When it’s time to unmold it, dip each mold in boiling water for a second, being careful not to let the liquid enter.
-Then flip the mold onto a serving plate and help release the air by inserting a knife gently between the mold and the panna cotta.
-Same process if you used a single mold.
+• When ready to unmold, immerse each mold in boiling water for a second, being careful not to get any liquid inside.
+Then invert the mold onto a serving plate and use a knife to release the vacuum by sliding it between the mold and the panna cotta.
+The same applies if you used a single mold.

-• For my panna cotta, I chose a simple topping made of caramel and some toasted peanuts, but you can also enrich it with strawberry jam and fresh strawberries, or a mixed berries compote or melted dark chocolate.
+• For my panna cotta, I chose a simple garnish made of caramel and some toasted peanuts, but you can enrich it with strawberry jam and fresh strawberries, or a berry compote or melted dark chocolate.

-This dessert can be garnished in a thousand ways depending on our tastes and the season.
+In any case, this dessert is suitable to be garnished in a thousand ways depending on our tastes and the season.
 Some examples?
-In summer, decorate it with fresh apricots or peaches: you can use either fresh fruit pieces or jellies or compotes.
+In summer, decorate it with fresh apricots or peaches: you can use either fresh fruit pieces, gels, or compotes.

-In fall or winter, use oranges (jam or compote) or pomegranate jelly.
-For the more indulgent, go for melted chocolate toppings or even liqueurs like Whiskey Cream.
+If it’s fall or winter, use oranges (jam or compote) or pomegranate jelly.
+And for chocolate enthusiasts, feel free to use melted chocolate topping or even liqueurs like Whiskey Cream.

 NOTES AND TIPS

-WHOLE MILK: This panna cotta recipe also includes the use of whole milk.
-If you prefer the classic version of panna cotta, you can use only fresh liquid cream instead of milk.
+WHOLE MILK: This panna cotta recipe also includes whole milk, but if you prefer the classic version of panna cotta, you can also use only fresh liquid cream instead of milk.
 In this case, the total amount of cream to use will be 1 3/4 cups.

-VANILLA BEAN: Instead of a vanilla bean, you can use a teaspoon of vanilla extract or a sachet of vanillin.
+VANILLA POD: Instead of the vanilla pod, you can use a teaspoon of vanilla extract or a sachet of vanillin.

-INGREDIENTS: Whether you decide to use only cream or milk and cream, always buy quality ingredients.
+INGREDIENTS: Whether you decide to use only cream or both milk and cream, always purchase high-quality ingredients.
 The cream must be fresh and of excellent quality, as well as the milk.
 Always choose whole milk when preparing spoon desserts.

-NOT BOILED: The cream should not be overcooked.
-It should not boil, just heat up, like the milk, to allow the sugar and gelatin (if you use it) to dissolve.
+UNBOILED PANNA COTTA: the cream should not be overcooked.
+It should not boil, just warm up enough to dissolve the sugar and the gelatin (if you use it).

-BEWARE OF LUMPS: When preparing panna cotta, it is important to mix the ingredients well to combine them.
-The sugar, like gelatin sheets (if you follow the classic recipe), should completely dissolve in the liquid.
-If you’re unsure, strain everything before pouring the mixture into the mold.
+WATCH OUT FOR LUMPS: when preparing panna cotta, you need to mix the ingredients well to combine them.
+The sugar and the gelatin sheets (if following the classic recipe) should completely dissolve in the liquid.
+If unsure, strain everything before pouring the mixture into the mold.

 STORAGE

-You can store panna cotta in the refrigerator for up to 3 days
+You can store panna cotta in the fridge for up to 3 days

 ORIGINS AND HISTORY OF THE PANNA COTTA RECIPE

 The origin of panna cotta is controversial.
-Some say it is a lighter version of the French bavarois; others believe the ancestor of panna cotta is a Sicilian dessert: biancomangiare.
-Legends also claim it was created in the Langhe by a lady of Hungarian descent.
+According to some, it would be a lighter version of the French bavarois, while others believe the ancestor of panna cotta is a Sicilian dessert: biancomangiare.
+Legends, however, say that it was created in the Langhe by a lady of Hungarian origin.

-• How long does it take for panna cotta to set?
+• How long does it take for panna cotta to solidify?

 • How can panna cotta be flavored?

-To flavor cooked panna cotta you can also use the seeds of the vanilla bean, or if you prefer citrus notes, you can also use lemon zest.
+To flavor panna cotta, you can also use the seeds from the vanilla pod or, if you prefer citrus notes, you can also use lemon zest.

-• How to unmold panna cotta from an aluminum mold?
+• How to remove panna cotta from aluminum mold?

-To make it easier to unmold, dip the mold for a few seconds in boiling water (without wetting the panna cotta), flip it onto a plate, give it a little tap and you will see that the dessert will come out.
+To facilitate the mold removal, immerse it in boiling water for a few seconds (without soaking the panna cotta), flip it onto a plate, give a little tap, and you’ll see the dessert come out.

-• Which mold to use for panna cotta?
+• What mold to use for panna cotta?

-To serve panna cotta without a hitch, use high-quality silicone molds
+To serve panna cotta without issues, use high-quality silicone molds

 Author image